letsencrypt/cp-cps/CPS.md

 ## 8.1 Frequency or circumstances of assessment

-WebTrust compliance audit periods cover no more than one year and are scheduled by ISRG annually, every year with no gaps.
+WebTrust compliance audit periods cover no more than 366 days (one year) and are scheduled by ISRG annually, every year with no gaps.

 See Section 8.7 for information about the frequency of self-audits.